Dina Belenkaya: 2015–present: Woman Grandmaster title, remaining IM norms

 For much of her career as an adult, Belenkaya has kept her rating in-between 2250 and 2350.
 Amidst a series of poor results in the first half of 2015 that led her rating to drop as low as 2213, she had a good result in March when she won the St. Petersburg Women's Championship for the first time.
 She scored 7½/9, a ½ point ahead of runner-up Alina Balaian.
 In the second half of the year, Belenkaya regained all of the rating points she had lost and reached a new peak rating of 2352.
 Her biggest rating increase was again in August, when she gained 30 points in the Russian Women's Championship Higher League and 62 points at the Festival International de Condom in France.
 The latter tournament was a ten-player round-robin.
 Despite being the lowest-rated player, she scored 6/9 to finish runner-up to Serghei Vedmediuc, a Moldovan IM.
 She earned both her second WGM norm and her second IM norm, the former of which with a ½ point more than what was needed.

 Belenkaya was awarded the Woman Grandmaster title in 2016.
 For the second consecutive year, she earned both a WGM norm and an IM norm at the Festival International de Condom, thereby clinching the WGM title.
 As the second-lowest rated player, she finished in joint first with three other players a score of 6/9, but came in fourth because of the tiebreak criteria.
 Her score was 1 point higher than the required score for the WGM norm.
 During 2017, Belenkaya won the bronze medal at the Moscow Open B, the women's division of the tournament, behind Oksana Gritsayeva and Alina Kashlinskaya.
 At the end of the year, she won another bronze medal by reaching the semifinals of the Russian Cup for Women.
 She knocked out Alexandra Makarenko in the first round before losing to Elena Tomilova.

+In 2017, Belenkaya was reprimanded by the FIDE Ethics Commission for making a "reckless and unjustified" accusation of cheating against Mihaela Sandu during the 2015 European Individual Women’s Chess Championship.